2 - Vectors ------------------------------------------------------------------

 2 Data structure 1: Vectors

 The first data structure we will explore is the simplest: the vector.
-A vector in R is essentially a list of one or more items.
-Moving forward, we’ll call these individual items “elements”.
+A vector in R is essentially a collection of one or more items.
+Moving forward, we’ll call such individual items “elements”.

 2.1 Single-element vectors and quoting

-Vectors can consist of just a single element, so in each of the two lines of code below, a vector is in fact created:
+Vectors can consist of just a single element, so each of the two lines of code below creates a vector:

-Two things are worth noting about the second example with a character string:
+Two things are worth noting about the "panda"

-“panda” constitutes one element, not 5 (its number of letters).
+constitutes one element, not 5 (its number of letters).- Unlike when dealing with numbers, we have to quote the string.2

-above are objects, and should be referred to without quotes:
+are objects, we refer to them without quotes:

 # [Note that R will show auto-complete options after you type 3 characters]